karlis-vagalis/doxxer/README.md

 for a project, when iterating/developing.
 So, the defaults reflect this goal and thus, require least amount of configuration.

+2. Why is the project called `doxxer`?

+Because it's like somebody who [doxes](https://en.wikipedia.org/wiki/Doxing), by exposing the version information about Git repo to you!

 # Roadmap

 - [ ] Add installation shell script, similar to `uv` or `just` to install prebuild binaries from GitHub